snakemode/ably-static-web-app/README.md

 # Ably + Azure Static Web App.

-A GitHub template to quickly get started with Ably, hosted on Azure Static Web Apps (+built in Azure Functions), TypeScript and Jest.
+A GitHub template to quickly get started with Ably, hosted on Azure Static Web Apps (+built in Azure Functions), TypeScript and Vitest.

 Contents: